gary92gs/Final_Project/planning/userStories.md

 - As a user, I can select a portfolio/categorized stock and view an analysis of:
   - The user can select a portfolio stock or category from the portfoloi list.
-  - The system displays comprehensive analysis metrics, including intrinsic value, market value, return on equity, P/E ratio, and historical performance.
+  - The system displays comprehensive analysis metrics.